JustinGOSSES/nasa-contractor-jobs-information/README.md

 ##### PROs

 This is the only method that would get you all the jobs from NASA contractors that you're interested in on a regular basis.
 Theoretically, you could even put ads on the site to attempt to recoup some of your costs from building and maintaining the site.

-This is one of <a href="https://github.com/JustinGOSSES/sideproject_planning">my side project ideas</a> that I've never done but might be interested in collaborating with others on.
-A big question for me is how much time it would continuously take to maintain even if you built it.
+This is one of <a href="https://github.com/JustinGOSSES/sideproject_planning">my side project ideas</a> that I've never done.
+A big question for me is how much time it would continuously take to maintain even if you did build it.